tribut/vaultwarden/SSO.md

  - `SSO_CLIENT_SECRET` : Client Secret
  - `SSO_MASTER_PASSWORD_POLICY`: Optional Master password policy
  - `SSO_AUTH_ONLY_NOT_SESSION`: Enable to use SSO only for authentication not session lifecycle
+ - `SSO_CLIENT_CACHE_EXPIRATION`: Cache calls to the discovery endpoint, duration in seconds, `0` to disable (default `0`);
  - `SSO_DEBUG_TOKENS`: Log all tokens for easier debugging (default `false`)

 The callback url is : `https://your.domain/identity/connect/oidc-signin`

+## Client Cache

+By default the client cache is disabled since it can cause issues with the signing keys.
+\
+This mean that the discovery endpoint will be called again each time we need to interact with the provider (generating authorize_url, exhange the authorize code, refresh tokens).
+This is suboptimal so the `SSO_CLIENT_CACHE_EXPIRATION` allow you to configure an expiration that should work for your provider.

+As a protection against a misconfigured expiration if the validation of the `IdToken` fails then the client cache is invalidated (but you'll periodically have an unlucky user ^^).

+### Google example (Rolling keys)

+If we take Google as an example checking the discovery [endpoint](https://accounts.google.com/.well-known/openid-configuration) response headers we can see that the `max-age` of the cache control is set to `3600` seconds.
+And the [jwk_uri](https://www.googleapis.com/oauth2/v3/certs) response headers usually contain a `max-age` with an even bigger value.
+/
+Combined with user [feedback](https://github.com/ramosbugs/openidconnect-rs/issues/152) we can conclude that Google will roll the signing keys each week.

+Setting the cache expiration too high has diminishing return but using something like `600` (10 min) should provide plenty benefits.

+### Rolling keys manually

+If you want to roll the used key, first add a new one but do not immediately start signing with it.
+Wait for the delay you configured in `SSO_CLIENT_CACHE_EXPIRATION` then you can start signing with it.

+As mentionned in the Google example setting too high of a value has dimishing return even if you do not plan to roll the keys.

 ## Keycloak